aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 ## What's new in Aspose.PDF 24.9

 Since version 24.9, it has been possible to generate a crash report when the library throws an exception.
-A crash report includes information about the type of exception, application title, Aspose.Pdf version, OS version, error message, and stack trace.
+A crash report includes information about the type of exception, application title, Aspose.PDF version, OS version, error message, and stack trace.

 The following code snippet demonstrates a common scenario for generating a crash report: